futtta/autoptimize/readme.txt

 Check [the FAQ on the (legacy) "power-up" here](https://wordpress.org/plugins/autoptimize-criticalcss/#faq), this info will be integrated in this FAQ at a later date.

-= Do I still need the Critical CSS power-up when I have Autoptimize 2.7? =
+= Do I still need the Critical CSS power-up when I have Autoptimize 2.7 or higher? =

-When both Autoptimize 2.7 and the separate Critical CSS power-up are installed and active, the power-up will handle the critical CSS part.
-When you disable the power-up, the integrated critical CSS code in Autoptimize 2.7 will take over.
+No, the Critical CSS power-up is not needed any more, all functionality (and many fixes/ improvements) are now part of Autoptimize.

 = What does "enable 404 fallbacks" do?
 Why would I need this? =